melsdesign/Neighbourhood-Map-React/README.md

 The project can be found on github https://github.com/melsdesign/Neighborhood-Map-React

+You can run the page live at : https://melsdesign.github.io/Neighbourhood-Map-React/

 1. Download this repo
 2. Run: npm install in working directory
 3. Install Dependances (see Dependances)